MOMENTS WITH HUGH HEFNER

 I shook his hand, a hand that had also greeted most of the most famous figures of the last half-century—and fondled many of the nicest bottoms.
 It was a pleasure to be able to photograph one of my idols, with only a few hours notice!

-Originally, I was to have his personal attention in a Knightsbridge studio for an hour.
+Originally, we were scheduled for an hour in a Knightsbridge studio.
 However, the time with Hef was cut more and more, eventually to just a few minutes in Harrods basement surrounded by a bank of press photographers.
-It was not as personal as I’d hoped, but I wanted to make sure I got more than a ‘pap’ shot.
+It was not as personal as I’d hoped, but I was determined to get more than a ‘pap’ shot.

 When my turn came to shoot, I was the only person to reach forward and shake the man’s hand.
-The press photographers smirked and giggled, however, this small gesture of treating him like a normal person instead of like a zoo exhibit, was appreciated by Hef, and from then on he gave me his undivided attention.
+The press photographers smirked and giggled.
+Nevertheless, this small gesture of treating him like a normal person instead of a zoo exhibit, was appreciated by Hef, and from then on he gave me his undivided attention.

 Even though the paps were shooting flash during my time-slot (without his eye-contact), I’d used a cable and not a slave.
 Therefore my flash unit wasn’t set-off by their flashes.
 That small error could have rendered me useless.

 To get some kind of composition, I did a little directing of the girls and grabbed fifteen shots before being moved on by the PR guy.
 In hindsight, though, I don’t think an hour-long shoot would have been much better.
 More grooming and make-up perhaps, but I don’t think I could’ve got a nicer smile from Hef.
 He looks damn cool at a moment’s notice.

 In addition to charged batteries always pack your good manners.
 Even a two-minute shoot requires a gentleman’s handshake.
 And Hef was one hell of a gentleman.